afairon/shlink-server/README.md

   version     Shows binary version

 Flags:
-  -h, --help        help for shlink-server
+  -h, --help        help for shlink
       --no-banner   Don't display banner

-Use "shlink-server [command] --help" for more information about a command.
+Use "shlink [command] --help" for more information about a command.

 ```